 - Click on the subscription.

 - Click on 'Add' on the top

-- Contributor Role is required to enable action execution from Turbonomic including manually or automatically scaling VMs up and down or automating VM stop and start.
+- Contributor Role is the least privileged role which enables Turbonomic to take actions on your Azure environment, including manually or automatically scaling VMs across instance types or automating VM stop and start.

 - Where it says "Select" type in the name of the application you created under Registering Turbonomic with Azure Active Directory and then click it from the list below.